HimoriK/Modern-Reverse-Engineering-Docs/rant.md

 ### Funny quotes

+` I threw it away.
+I resent the entire premise of being asked stupid coding puzzles that have nothing to do with the job at hand.

+I've interviewed at Google, Facebook, Amazon, Spotify, Microsoft and a dozen other smaller companies.
+Got rejected from some, got offers from others, now I'm an engineering manager at one of them.
+I still think coding interviews are a scourge on this industry that select the types of people that study coding problems instead of how to write and deliver good software.`

 ``` The proper answer is never to utilize these skid forums and tutorials on how to "hack games".
 You might learn a little, but you will also learn many incorrect things.
 Don't be a victim of information pollution and people trying to monetize mediocre content. ```

   * Learn [cpp](https://www.learncpp.com/)